joellord/handson-tekton/README.md

         console.log(fileContent);
 ```

-You can now apply this task to your cluster and run this task with tkn.
-You will see that you can easily see the output of each step as they are highlighted in the output from Tekton.
+You can now apply this Task to your cluster and run this Task with tkn.
+You will see that you can easily see each step's output as the logs outputs in various colours.

 ```bash
 kubectl apply -f ./demo/03-multistep.yaml